Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Dataset

+Imagine a vast repository that has an astounding 810,000 unique character images, representing the handwritten efforts of 3,600 people.
+These pictures each depict a unique point in the writing process that has been painstakingly taken out of its original context and matched with accurate ground truth classifications.
+This collection is much more than just a study dataset; it is a dynamic repository that provides ideas and direction for further data collection activities.
+Advanced software tools that simplify image administration and processing, guaranteeing smooth exploration and analysis, further increase its usefulness.

+Our classification approach reveals three primary categories that illuminate the complex landscape of handwritten letters: \begin{itemize} \item \textbf{Normal}: A pristine collection of 40,000 samples representing letters in their standard orientation, untouched by dyslexia-related variations. \item \textbf{Reversed}: An intriguing assemblage of 46,750 samples showcasing letters that embody classic dyslexia-related reversals - flipped, mirrored, and transformed characters that challenge conventional writing norms. \item \textbf{Corrected}: A nuanced class of 65,000 samples that captures the dynamic process of writing correction, featuring letters that began as reversals but were subsequently aligned to their normative orientation, often retaining subtle hints of their original configuration. \end{itemize}

-The dataset includes grayscale images with diverse handwriting styles, sizes, and orientations, providing significant variation essential for distinguishing between normal and dyslexia-related handwriting patterns (see Figure \ref{fig:letter_classes} for examples of each class).
+The images are in grayscale and exhibit a wide range of handwriting styles, sizes, and orientations, reflecting the natural variation found in handwritten characters.
+This diversity is crucial for distinguishing between normal and dyslexia-related handwriting patterns.
+Examples of the three classes can be seen in Figure \ref{fig:letter_classes}.